itishprasad30/spotify-web-app-redesign/README.md

 [Click This Link To Try Demo ](spotify-web-app-redesign.vercel.appspotify-web-app-redesign.vercel.app)

- - Note : to control the music playback required primium user of SPotify.
+ - Note : to control the music playback required premium user of Spotify.
  -  This app is control used via Remote ,so before you have to run the main spotify app them reload the this app.